Ps3291/RecipeManager/README.md

 * Download code as zip / `git clone https://github.com/Ps3291/RecipeManager.git`
 * Traverse to `RecipeManager` folder containing pom.xml and import it in your IDE as maven project.
 * Run the application as 'Spring Boot App' from 'RecipeManagerApplication' class located in 'com.recipe' package in the IDE.
-* Application.properties conatins the H2 database configuration, credentials and server.port as shown below.
+* Application.properties contains the H2 database configuration, credentials and server.port as shown below.
 So please make sure that the server port 8081 is free or else update the Application.properties file with available port and re-run the application.

 server.port=8081